-Several of you suggested trying a different channel of communication, as people have different preferred ways of learning or understanding. @igarcerant said, "Two tips: communicate in writing form, and [involve others] to bring a bit of objectivity.” @AshfieldDisplay recommended, “Use a visual way to get your message across.” @Rufusmay‘s tips were. “a) do something unexpected b) write to them c) ask for a meeting with friends present or d) listen deeply & don’t interrupt them.” @PennyGundry said, "Allow for silence, hold the 'space', be an actor, not reactor."
+Several people suggested trying a different channel of communication, as people have different preferred ways of learning or understanding.
+Ivan Garcerant said, "Two tips: communicate in writing form, and [involve others] to bring a bit of objectivity."
+And Rufus May offered, "A) do something unexpected.
+B) write to them.
+C) ask for a meeting with friends present, and D) listen deeply without interrupting them."
+Penny Gundry said, "Allow for silence, hold the 'space', be an actor, not reactor."

-I think the last word goes to @Chitailova, although I'm not sure how seriously to take her suggestion that, "You get drunk with them!
+I hope you find one another's tips informative and enlightening.
+Perhaps the last word should go to Dr Ekaterina Netchitailova, although I'm not sure how seriously to take her suggestion that, "You get drunk with them!
 Good wine is usually a deal-maker!"

 About the Author:

 Keith is a managing editor at Mind Tools and has been part of the content team since 2015.
 He's an experienced editor, writer and manager, with a long history of working in the e-learning and media industries.